psi1703/otp-relay-pi-os/HELP-DOCS-DEPLOYMENT.md

 /opt/otp-relay/frontend/help/
 ```

-If the workflow fails with `Permission denied`, `Operation not permitted`, or `rsync error code 23`, restore permissions:
+If the workflow fails with `Permission denied`, `Operation not permitted`, or `rsync error code 23`, restore permissions on the Pi:

 ```bash
 sudo chown -R initbox:initbox /opt/otp-relay/frontend/help